Rsge/learning-linux/chapter/01-intro.md

 ### Widget toolkit

-A **widget toolkit** (such as GTK and Qt) provides elements such as buttons and drop-down menus for creating graphical user interfaces.
-The choice of toolkit is usually a decision for the software developer, but in some cases you will see support for several alternative toolkits built into a software application.
+A **widget toolkit** (such as GTK or Qt) provides elements such as buttons and drop-down menus for creating graphical user interfaces.
+The choice of toolkit is usually a decision made by software developers, but in some cases you will see support for several alternative toolkits built into a software.

 ### Desktop environment

-A **desktop environment** (such as Budgie, GNOME, KDE Plasma, Xfce) provides the computer user with a graphical user interface with a desktop at the bottom and various documents on top, as the metaphor suggests.
+A **desktop environment** (such as KDE Plasma, Gnome, Cinnamon, or Xfce) provides the computer user with a graphical user interface with a "desk-top" at the bottom and various documents on top, as the metaphor suggests.
 The aim is to provide an instinctive way of using the computer as if it were a physical desktop.

-In some cases, the desktop environment can be switched each time the user logs on to the system.
-This is because the **login menu** is also a sub-program (such as ` $ slick-greeter ` or ` $ lightdm-gtk-greeter `).
+In some cases, each time a user logs on to the system, they can switch their desktop environment if they like.
+This is because the **login menu** is also a sub-program (such as ` $ slick-greeter ` or ` $ lightdm-gtk-greeter `), which can start different installed desktop environments as needed.

 Desktop environments typically include their own set of **utility programs**, which are built to fit the desktop environment as a whole.
-For example, GNOME includes the ` $ nautilus ` file manager developed as part of GNOME, KDE Plasma includes the ` $ dolphin ` file manager developed as part of the KDE project, and Linux Mint Cinnamon includes the ` $ nemo ` file manager developed as part of Linux Mint.
+For example, KDE Plasma includes the ` $ dolphin ` file manager developed as part of the KDE project, GNOME includes the ` $ nautilus ` file manager developed as part of GNOME, and Linux Mint Cinnamon includes the ` $ nemo ` file manager developed as part of Linux Mint.
 Many of these applications have a good reputation and can be used in other desktop environments.

 ### System installer

-The **system installer** that walks through installing the system in a clear and guided way.
+The **system installer** is the setup that walks a user through installing the system in an intuitive, guided way.

 ### Package manager

-The **package manager** (such as apt, rpm, dpkg, yum, pacman, eopkg) helps you install, remove, and update software.
-Instead of manually downloading apps, it connects to trusted sources online to manage a majority of the software on your GNU/Linux system, with little effort.
+The **package manager** (such as apt, pacman, or yum) helps you install, remove, and update software.
+Instead of manually downloading apps like Windows user are used to, <!-- because who t.f. would ever use the Microsoft store if they can avoid it, right?--> it connects to trusted sources online to manage a majority of the software on your GNU/Linux system, with little effort.
 See [Chapter 4, Section: Package management](04-installing.md#package-management)

 ### Additional applications